 While I needed to increase my calcium intake, that certainly isn't the only factor that can influence my bone health.
 The good news is that I do have a few things on my side, and if they aren't on yours, you can change that if you want.

-- I don't smoke or drink alcohol (except on rare occasion).
+- I don't smoke or drink alcohol (except on rare occasions).

-- I seldom consume caffeine; either soft drinks or coffee which can reduce calcium absorption.
+- I seldom consume caffeine, which can reduce calcium absorption.

 - My sugar intake is reasonable.

 - I don't take prednisone or other medications that put bones at risk.